 Viscum album (Mistletoe)

 Mistletoe is a plant that is synonymous with the cheeky side of Christmas.
 It is a parasitic plant that survives on the water and nutrients from a host tree—which, in the UK, is most commonly an apple tree.
 Mistletoe will not usually kill their host but can weaken it.
 In December, we can usually purchase harvested Mistletoe from garden centres, where it is sold in bunches that beautifully display its green foliage and famous white berries.
 While the berries are poisonous to humans, they are a nutritious treat for most birds and animals.
-So if hanging indoors, it’s advisable to keep out of reach of children.
+So if hanging indoors, it’s advisable to keep out of reach of kids.

 Mistletoe is naturally spread by birds, who discard the seeds after eating the berries by wiping their beaks on the branches of trees.
 The seed then becomes attached to the branch and begins to grow from it, tricking the tree into thinking it is a new shoot and diverts resources to feed it.
 You can grow your own mistletoe, by cutting a flap into the bark of a branch and inserting the seeds.